livingdocsIO/documentation/guides/twitter_include_embed.md

 ## Design definition

 In the design you will define the component.
-This is pretty basic.

 ```json
 "name": "blank-design",